-- To study planktons, tiny drifting life forms inhabiting water bodies, that nourish the higher trophic levels in the ocean ecosystem. - To gain knowledge of Fishery Science that opens an avenue for bioeconomics. - To consider the application of techniques of Biotechnology in improving fish stock for better yields. - To introduce aquaculture to know its immense potential for generating employment; to acquire knowledge for wise management of aquatic resources to minimize production costs and gain profit.
-Also to consider aquaculture as a subsidiary in the income of someone having a taste for it but not a professional/ an aquaculturist.
+- To study planktons, the drifting life forms inhabiting water bodies, that nourish the higher trophic levels in the ocean ecosystem. - To gain knowledge of Fishery Science that opens an avenue for bioeconomics. - To consider the application of techniques of Biotechnology in improving fish stock for better yields. - To introduce aquaculture to know its immense potential for generating employment; to acquire knowledge for wise management of aquatic resources to minimize production costs and gain profit.
+Also to consider aquaculture as a subsidiary in the income of someone having a taste for it.